iliasmertzanos/HuffmanAlgorithm/README.md

 For german speakers in the task_description in src folder.<br>
 And of course check source comments to understand what is going on.<br>
+This java code was developed during my master degree studies within a project team. <br>

 The main classes that perform the encoding and decoding of a file are :